chieftools/docs/src/pages/accountchief/tokens.md

 ## GitHub Secret Scanning

-Chief Tools tokens are part of the [GitHub Secret Scanning](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning) program.
+Chief Tools tokens are part of the {% external-link href="https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning/?ref=chieftools" %}GitHub Secret Scanning{% /external-link %} program.
 This means that if you accidentally push a token to a public repository we will be notified by GitHub and immediately revoke the token.
+You can read their announcement on the {% external-link href="https://github.blog/changelog/2022-10-26-chief-tools-is-now-a-github-secret-scanning-partner/?ref=chieftools" %}GitHub blog{% /external-link %}.

 ### What to do when a token is revoked